 • Social circumstances as governed by social status, gender, education and family situation.

-In collaboration with Wilber, Beck elaborated on the model, now referred to it as Spiral Dynamics Integral, and thus further relating the value systems to the development of a psychological as well as a structural level.
+In collaboration with Ken Wilber, Beck elaborated on the model and referred to it as Spiral Dynamics Integral and thus further relating the value systems to the development of a psychological as well as a structural level.
 For instance, by linking the different value systems with different forms of structural complexity in terms of governance, organisational logics and techno-economic development, as well as in terms of meaning-making or mindset, i.e. frames of reference and ways that individuals take perspective on the world.
 The model has not received some interest outside of academia due to its applicability as will be demonstrated.
-An example of the application of the structural plane is on the evolution of economic systems (Dawlabani).
-Other applications are as a framework for organisational development (Cacioppe and Edwards), in post-apartheid South Africa (Beck) and on the development and conflicts of the Middle East (Maalouf, 2014).
-It is also fairly easy to relate to the development of scientific paradigms and history of ideas, megatrends, and technological breakthroughs.
+An example of the application in the structural dimension is the evolution of economic ideologies and systems (Dawlabani, 2013).
+Other applications are as a framework for organisational development (Cacioppe & Edwards, 2005), for cultural clashes in post-apartheid South Africa (Beck & Lindscott, 2011) and on the development and conflicts of the Middle East (Maalouf, 2014).
+It is also fairly easy to relate to the development of scientific paradigms and the history of ideas, megatrends, and technological breakthroughs.
 However, in order for the model to be more accepted in academic settings, further empirical support is called for (Stein & Heikkinen, 2009) along with establishing closer relations with other approaches for value systems as described in above.
 A rough sketch of such comparison will be presented in the following to illustrate the model’s relevance.

-Shalom Schwartz value systems: Another commonly used model to describe value systems was developed by Shalom Schwartz and popularised in contexts around the environmental and transition town movement as Common Cause (Holmes, Blackmore & Hawkins, 2011).
+Shalom Schwartz value systems: Another commonly used model to describe value systems was developed by Shalom Schwartz (Schwartz & Boehnke, 2004) and popularised in contexts around the environmental and transition town movement as Common Cause (Holmes, Blackmore & Hawkins, 2011).
 Schwartz’ model can be characterised as an inductive one, meaning that it is primarily based on empirical data.
-The values and value systems emerge as the respondents’ preferred values are grouped into different clusters.
-The Spiral dynamics model, however, can be viewed more as a deductive model with levels formulated early on in the research process from evaluated essays and subsequently empirical date are assimilated into the existing model.
-A drawback with inductive methods is that they don’t disclose any underlying mechanism or logic, they only describe the distribution at different times.
+The values and value systems emerged as the respondents’ preferred values were grouped into different clusters.
+The Spiral Dynamics model, however, can be viewed more as a deductive model with levels and their descriptions formulated early on in the research process from evaluated essays and subsequently empirical data are assimilated into the existing model.
+A drawback with inductive methods is that they do not disclose any underlying mechanism or logic, they only describe the groupings and distribution at different times.
 Hence, a deductive framework should be more favourable as scaffolds for social perspective-taking.
 However, both approaches should not be seen as mutually exclusive, rather they can complement each other, and can be shown to be consistent with each other.
 Correspondingly, Loevinger’s ego development theory and Kegan’s subject-object theory can be seen as mutually complementary to each other in a similar way as Schwartz’ and Spiral Dynamics.
 An analysis by Strack (2011) demonstrated that they are based on the same structure, and Schwartz himself suggested a continuing work where the value systems are arranged according to a development dimension.

-World Values Survey: The most influential measurement of cultural values is the World Values Survey (WVS) led by Ingelhart.
+World Values Survey: The most influential measurement of cultural values is the World Values Survey (WVS) (Inglehart, 2007).
 WVS has since the 80s studied the values of socio-cultural, moral, religious, and political issues among a representative sample of the populations of many different cultures in five year intervals, resulting in different cultural value maps.
 These maps are usually used to illustrate how values differ between different cultures.
 The data is openly available and can also be used to study how values are distributed within cultures, and can also be analysed from a development perspective.
-Such an analysis was carried out by Sjölander, where the value systems of the dates 1996 and 2006 in both the USA and Sweden were compared, where USA during the period showed a regression towards traditional values on the expense of the postmodern ones (Sjölander & Stålne, 2012).
+Such an analysis was carried out by Sjölander, where the value systems of the dates 1996 and 2006 in both the USA and Sweden were compared (Sjölander & Stålne, 2012).

-Summary of Spiral dynamics and some critical remarks
+Summary of the Spiral Dynamics Model and some Critical Remarks

-Spiral Dynamics can thus be seen as a deductive framework for how values develop throughout history, as well as describing at least three of the most currently dominating value system and their corresponding perspectives.
-The model provides a rough and simplified view of the value system landscape of a typical industrialised Western country from a developmental perspective.
+Spiral Dynamics can thus be characterised as a deductive framework for how values develop throughout history.
+Here focus will be on describing three of the currently most dominating value system and their corresponding perspectives.
+The model provides a rough overview of the value system landscape of a typical industrialised Western country from a developmental perspective.
 These simplifying assumptions are beneficial to the models applicability and its popularity, although they should be made as explicit as possible.
 A further assumption is that all cultures move through the same stages.
 Hence, there is a need to complement an analysis of a certain culture with a discussion of cultural uniqueness.
 Even if the stages are accurately captured, every journey is unique.

 In contrast to, for instance, Schwartz’ model and WVS, the Spiral Dynamics model describes value systems as being more or less developed.
 It is not explicitly normative in that higher levels are better or more desirable; Graves himself emphasised the adaptive alignment between values and life conditions as central, although he considered progress of a culture to be beneficial in the long run.
 Nor is it deterministic, progress is not predestined to happen.
 Temporary setbacks, more permanent regressions or collapses are always possible (Stålne & Horn, 2014).
-Further, such an assumption is the advocacy that the spiral should be balanced and therefore “healthy”.
+Further, such an assumption is the advocacy that the spiral should be balanced and therefore “healthy” (Beck & Cowan, 2006).
 This means that a culture needs a representation of all value systems up to the highest existing level.
 From this assumption follows, firstly, that cultures cannot skip a step, but need to pass all levels.
-And further, that value systems that is further down the spiral will never disappear or should be fought per se.
+And further, that value systems that are further down the spiral will never disappear or should be fought per se.
 This idea can possibly find support in view of the value system landscape as a complex adaptive system.
-Values and value systems do to allow themselves to be fully described or controlled.
+Values and value systems do allow themselves to be fully described or controlled.
 Thus, the model can function as a taxonomy for cultural values and as a societal version of Maslow’s hierarchy of needs (Maslow, 1962) in terms of values.
 However, it should be added to the discussion that although value systems can be regarded as more or less developed on a cultural level, they can be held and argued for by means of more or less complex and mature ways.

 In the discussion of these normative aspects it should be noted that one of the main points of the model is the part that is all but normative.
 The different value systems and their corresponding perspectives can also be seen as different kinds of rationalities.
-Rationality, or action-logic, mean frames of reference, an understanding of what are desirable behaviours, goals and values.
+Rationality, or action-logic, mean frames of reference; an understanding of what are desirable behaviours, goals and values.
 Assuming that there would be a single set of correct, rational and good values, where other values are irrational and based on fear or malice, would have been normative, if anything!
 Although the model rests on several assumptions, it is very broad in its claims and demands further research in order to be more fully recognised in the scientific community it is interesting due to its usefulness as a heuristic and scaffold for social perspective-taking and for supporting a big picture view on values and perspectives and how they have evolved.

 An Overview of the Swedish Value System Landscape with a Historic Context